 So the Dacom approach focused on simplicity, with a plan to make every connected device easy to install for each individual farmer.
 The engagement with Orange Business meant one Orange M2M SIM inside each Dacom box, with one price per SIM card irrespective of location and a solution that doesn’t roam but that picks up the local signal.
 This made a massive difference both in terms of ease of installation and getting online plus also brought big cost benefits from farmers being able to self-install.
 Furthermore the connection through Orange’s international M2M network means Dacom enjoys the business benefit of a single provider approach and also built-in scalability.

 smarter farming for today and the future

 Today Dacom is the world’s number one provider in arable agricultural yield management systems.
 Their technology means that every professional farmer in the world can have access to smart, connected solutions that help them to plan on a day to day basis – and the benefits are proven.

 As the technology evolves, so too will the M2M communication between systems.
 The monitoring of weather patterns and crop information is complex, data-intensive stuff, and it is important it is shared with other systems.

 Janneke Hadders concludes, “We foresee the smart farming business speeding up very soon.
 Right now market penetration is growing but it is not yet an ‘Apple experience’ for end-users.
 As we transform that and make it easier all the time I am convinced that all farmers will be using smart M2M technology to help them before too long”.

-Read more and see the video about how Dacom and Orange business Services have worked together on smart farming
+Read more and see the video about how Dacom and Orange Business have worked together on smart farming

 I’ve been writing about technology for around 15 years and today focus mainly on all things telecoms - next generation networks, mobile, cloud computing and plenty more.
 For Futurity Media I am based in the Asia-Pacific region and keep a close eye on all things tech happening in that exciting part of the world.